Research Overview

 Surfactants are used daily in an extremely diverse array of applications, ranging from food and cosmetics to oil recovery and organic synthesis.
 However, current models of these molecules are extremely reductive and little is known about how interactions between surfactants and their solution environment gives rise to well-characterized bulk behaviors.
 This forces researchers to use trial-and-error methods to find the compound best-suited for a given application.
 Furthermore, highly heterogeneous blends of detergents are commonly used in industrial applications.
 We combine advanced spectroscopic techniques, molecular dynamics simulations, and synthetic labeling protocols to observe the surfactant environment as a function of solution composition and detergent heterogeneity to begin to understand the connection between molecular interactions and useful properties.

-Biophysics of lipid membranes
+Biophysics of Lipid Membranes

-Biological Ion-binding
+Biological Ion-binding – Critical Minerals

 Ultrafast 2D IR spectroscopy